docs4class/2022-bookdown/07-intro.Rmd

 [Click for Computational Biology Story](https://www.datasciencecentral.com/profiles/blogs/the-next-big-thing-in-data-science-is-biology)

 As you can no doubt see, it is more than likely safe to say that data science will one day be a major factor in almost every field some day.
 Data already surrounds us and is used by companies all over the world for a variety of tasks.
 By creating a foundation of these skills for yourself, regardless of whether your job title contains the words "data science", you will be an asset to your company.
 Simply having the ability to understand and interpret data is one of the most sought after skills in the corporate sphere today.

-## About R

-R is a software language for carrying out complicated (and simple) statistical analyses.
-It includes routines for data summary and exploration, graphical presentation and data modelling.
-The aim of this document is to provide you with a basic fluency in the language.
-It is suggested that you work through this document at the computer, having started an R session.
-Type in all of the commands that are printed, and check that you understand how they operate.
-Then try the simple exercises at the end of each section.

-When you work in R you create objects that are stored in the current workspace (sometimes called image).
-Each object created remains in the image unless you explicitly delete it.
-At the end of the session the workspace will be lost unless you save it.
-You can save the workspace at any time by clicking on the disc icon at the top of the control panel.
-Commands written in R are saved in memory throughout the session.
-You can scroll back to previous commands typed by using the ‘up’ arrow key (and ‘down’ to scroll back again).
-You can also ‘copy’ and ‘paste’ using standard windows editor techniques (for example, using the ‘copy’ and ‘paste’ dialog buttons).
-If at any point you want to save the transcript of your session, click on ‘File’ and then ‘Save History’, which will enable you to save a copy of the commands you have used for later use.
-As an alternative you might copy and paste commands manually into a notepad editor or something similar.